A Natural Adaptive Process for Collective Decision-Making: Discussion

-Our urn process is related to the \emph{replicator equation} in population dynamics and evolutionary game theory \citep[see, e.g.,][]{TaJo78a,ScSi83a,HoSi98a}.
+The \emph{replicator equation} in evolutionary game theory \citep[see, e.g.,][]{TaJo78a,ScSi83a,HoSi98a} describes how the distribution of different species changes continuously over time based on the individuals' fitnesses.
 In its basic form, it states that the change in the relative frequency of a species equals the relative fitness of the species (that is, its fitness relative to the entire population) minus the change in the size of the entire population.
-When the fitness depends linearly on the relative frequencies of the species and the population size is constant, this is the differential equation~\eqref{eq:diffeq1} below with $r = 0$.
-The models in this stream of research are typically not discrete, which means that the distribution of species changes \emph{continuously} with time and space.
+When the fitness depends linearly on the relative frequencies of the species and the population size is constant, the replicator equation defines the continuous deterministic process $y\colon \mathbb R_{\ge 0} \rightarrow \Delta$ with fitness function $f^{(r)}\colon \Delta\rightarrow\mathbb R^d$ below when setting $r$ to $0$.
+When $r>0$, this process corresponds to a continuous and deterministic version of the urn process described in this paper (see \Cref{thm:continuous}).